Aliases for CAMK2G Gene

 GeneCards Summary for CAMK2G Gene

 CAMK2G (Calcium/Calmodulin Dependent Protein Kinase II Gamma) is a Protein Coding gene.
-Diseases associated with CAMK2G include Timothy Syndrome and Exudative Vitreoretinopathy.
-Among its related pathways are RET signaling and Oocyte meiosis.
+Diseases associated with CAMK2G include Intellectual Developmental Disorder 59 and Timothy Syndrome.
+Among its related pathways are Oxytocin signaling pathway and RET signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is CAMK2B.

 Calcium/calmodulin-dependent protein kinase that functions autonomously after Ca(2+)/calmodulin-binding and autophosphorylation, and is involved in sarcoplasmic reticulum Ca(2+) transport in skeletal muscle and may function in dendritic spine and synapse formation and neuronal plasticity.
 In slow-twitch muscles, is involved in regulation of sarcoplasmic reticulum (SR) Ca(2+) transport and in fast-twitch muscle participates in the control of Ca(2+) release from the SR through phosphorylation of the ryanodine receptor-coupling factor triadin.
 In neurons, may participate in the promotion of dendritic spine and synapse formation and maintenance of synaptic plasticity which enables long-term potentiation (LTP) and hippocampus-dependent learning.